winterstein/jerbil/README.md

 Then use them within templates or page contents via `$key`.

+A couple of variables are defined by default (you can override them).
+These are:

+ - `$title` default value: the filename, without the .html / .txt type
+ - `$date` default value: the date when run

 ## Templates and Imports: `<section>`

 You can pull content from other files into a page and use templates.
 E.g.